SorensenUCSC/CSE113-wi2024/overview.md

 If you work together with a classmate on an assignment, please mention this, e.g. in the comments of your code.
 If you use a figure you didn't create in a write-up, then it needs a citation.
 Please review the [universities policy on plagiarism](https://guides.library.ucsc.edu/citesources/plagiarism)

-This class has a zero tolerance policy on cheating.
+This class has a zero-tolerance policy on cheating.
 Please don't do it.
 I would much rather get a hundred emails asking for help than have to refer anyone for academic misconduct.

 As a final note on cheating: the economic condition facing computer science graduates is volatile in the near future.
 It is crucial that you spend your time at University learning the material deeply.
-If you cheat, you will not be able to stand out from your colleagues that put in the effort when it comes time to find a job.
-Cheating will have an devastating and unforgiving impact on your immediate career opportunities.
+If you cheat, you will not be able to stand out from your colleagues who put in the effort when it comes time to find a job.
+Cheating will have a devastating and unforgiving impact on your immediate career opportunities.
 Don't do it.

 ## Privacy